 You may want to consider creating a separate website for each target country if you have:

-- A good number of team members in each local country to manage the website.
+- A good number of team members in each local country manage the website.

 - Enough budget to support it.

-Even if you separate the sites by regions with similar laws and regulations or similar user and cultural trends, it would give you more flexibility, be better compliant, and properly designed for local audiences.
+Even if you separate the sites by regions with similar laws and regulations or user and cultural trends, it would give you more flexibility, be better compliant, and be appropriately designed for local audiences.

 For example, instead of setting up multiple country and language sites within the EU under one domain set up for the EU market, it is probably easier to manage the website design and content for a specific audience in each country in the EU.

-The countries in Central and South America may be another target market that works with one domain with multiple country sites.
+Central and South American countries may be another target market that works with one domain with multiple country sites.

 Considering the multiple characteristics of the Chinese market – from Baidu’s capability and algorithms to connection speed, website registration policy, and cybersecurity law (a.k.a.
-“Great Firewall of China”) it may make sense to create a separate Chinese website to many companies that consider China as one of their important markets.
+“Great Firewall of China”), it may make sense to create a separate Chinese website for many companies that consider China as one of their important markets.

-When you have a separate website, you can host it in the country to help improve the download speed.
+When you have a particular website, you can host it in the country to help improve the download speed.

 It is easier to obtain ccTLD with the website registered with the Chinese government and provide the content designed specifically for the Chinese audience.

-Having a separate website for each target country offers many more options and flexibility to be compliant with the local laws and policies and reflect the local interests to the content and website design.
+Having a separate website for each target country offers many more options and the flexibility to comply with local laws and policies and reflect local interests in the content and website design.

 These are also great for geotargeting in SEO, which is one of the biggest concerns for many global website owners.
 However, it comes with an increased overhead cost.

-As Apple and some of the other global corporations are doing, you can provide local unique content even with different website designs.
+As Apple and other global corporations do, you can provide unique local content even with different website designs.